ajtruckle/cut-tools-support/README.md

 ## 📘 Overview

-**Cut-Tools** is a plugin for **BricsCAD**.
-It is a handful of commands to aid in the creation of geometry for 2D Profile cutting using cutter / plotters, CNC routers and lasers.
-We hope that these tools can be useful for your business.
+**Cut-Tools** is a powerful plugin designed for **BricsCAD**, providing a suite of intuitive commands to streamline the creation of **2D cutting profiles** for various fabrication tools, including:
+* **CNC routers**
+* **Laser cutters**
+* **Vinyl cutters / plotters**
+* **Plasma cutters**

+This toolset simplifies the process of generating precise **vector geometry**, ensuring compatibility with industry-standard cutting machines.
+Whether you're designing for **woodworking, metal fabrication, signage, or hobbyist projects**, Cut-Tools helps optimize your workflow, reduce manual errors, and improve efficiency.

+We’ve developed these tools with small businesses and makers in mind, aiming to save you time and effort in preparing production-ready files.
+If you have feedback or feature requests, feel free to reach out!

 ## 📚 Table of Contents